A federal government Website managed by the U.S. Department of Health and Human Services

 Yellow fever is a serious disease caused by the yellow fever virus.
 It is spread through the bite of an infected mosquito and cannot be spread directly from person-to-person.
 It is found in certain parts of Africa and South America.
 Yellow fever vaccine can prevent yellow fever.

 People with yellow fever disease usually have to be hospitalized.

 Yellow fever vaccine is given only at approved vaccination centers.
 After receiving the vaccine, you should receive an International Certificate of Vaccination (yellow card) that has been validated by the vaccination center.
-This Certificate becomes valid ten days after vaccination and lasts for ten years.
+The certificate becomes valid 10 days after vaccination and lasts for ten years.
 You will need this card as proof of vaccination to enter certain countries.